Samariya57/Getting-and-Cleaning-Data-Course-Project/README.md

-# Getting-and-Cleaning-Data-Course-Project
+## Data Science Specialization by John Hopkins University
+### Getting and Cleaning Data Course

+# Getting and Cleaning Data Course Project

-##The goal of project
+## The goal of project

 At the begining we have a raw data about some experiments.
 The experiments have been carried out with a group of 30 volunteers.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone